cbodley/nexus/TUTORIAL.md

 	char request[16]; // read 16 bytes from the stream
 	auto bytes = asio::read(stream, asio::buffer(data));

-The stream can be closed in one or both directions with nexus::quic::stream::shutdown().
+The stream can be closed in one or both directions with nexus::quic::stream::shutdown() and nexus::quic::stream::close().

 Writes may be buffered by the stream due to a preference to send full packets.
-Buffered stream data can be flushed, either by calling flush() manually or by shutting down the stream for write.
+Buffered stream data can be flushed, either by calling nexus::quic::stream::flush() manually or by shutting down the stream for write.

 ## Synchronous and Asynchronous